 Always remember to take the full course of antibiotics prescribed by your doctor.

-It is important to understand that despite feeling better, antibiotics should still be taken for the complete duration of prescribed time.
-The reason for this is that despite feeling better, there is a possibility that you are not fully recovered and some bacteria remain in the sinuses.
+It is important to understand that despite feeling better as soon as you begin taking antibiotics, the whole course should be completed as prescribed by the doctor.This is because there is a possibility that you are not fully recovered and some bacteria remain in the sinuses, which could lead to antibiotic resistance.

 According to statistics, 2 million people are infected with antibiotic-resistant strains of bacteria.
 This causes approximately 23,000 deaths a year.
-It is for this reason that patients are cautioned to continue taking their antibiotics for the remainder of the entire treatment guideline given by your doctor.
+It is for this reason that patients are cautioned to continue taking their antibiotics for the remainder of the entire treatment as per the guidelines given by the doctor.

 Sinus Infection Symptoms